SFOE/DIEMO-Documentation/How to query DIEMO.md

 * [Find](http://api3.geo.admin.ch/services/sdiservices.html#find): This service is used to search the attributes of features.
 The specific location of features is not taken into account.
 Use the layerDefs-funcionality to query specific attributes.

 ## General remarks
+* There is a limit of 200 results per query.
 * [List of available queryable attributes](https://api3.geo.admin.ch/rest/services/all/MapServer/ch.bfe.ladestellen-elektromobilitaet?lang=de)
 * The layerDefs-functionality does not support **OR** and string search is not case sensistive
 * layerDefs is adapted from [ESRI](https://developers.arcgis.com/rest/services-reference/identify-map-service-.htm)